Writing-for-me/test/otherthing.md

 the Chairman would have labelled a ripeness for “class struggle.”'

-The implication is that, for people in China, the popularity of Trump in the U.S. is easily explained through common sense; their past experience with Maoism showed them how poor and working class people can be tricked (by a charismatic and bombastic leader) into believing that their socio-economic difficulties are caused by some 'enemy'.
-Fan is clear that this enemy is just a boogey-man invented by a leader to help them channel the frustrations of those who are less well off, in order to serve their own personal gain.
-She is clear that it was Trump himself who 'erected and proselytied this divide' between friend and enemy who are just 'the creation' of Trump.
-Underlying this line of reasoning is the assumption that impoverished people have no real enemies.
-Fan fails to specify whether their economic distress is the result of objective processes outside of human control, or simply due to their own  laziness, but she is clear that any attempt attribute it to any enemy whether it be the bourgeoisie (a term symptomatically absent from her writing) or illegal immigrants is just demagoguery.
+The implication is that, for people in China, the popularity of Trump in the U.S. is explained by common sense; their past experience with Maoism showed them how poor and working class people can be tricked (by a charismatic and bombastic leader) into believing that their socio-economic difficulties are caused by some 'enemy'.
+Fan's view is that all 'enemies' are just boogey-men invented by the elite to serve their own interests and channel the frustrations of those who are less well off.
+She is clear that it was Trump himself who 'erected and proselytized this divide' between friend and enemy.
+Fan fails to specify whether the economic distress of the working class is the result of objective processes outside of human control, or simply due to their own laziness, but she is clear that any attempt attribute it to any enemy whether it be the bourgeoisie (a term symptomatically absent from her writing) or illegal immigrants is just demagoguery.

 At the degree of abstraction necessary to sustain Fan's comparison, the question of the nature of 'the enemy' in the thought of Mao and Trump cannot be posed.
-Any concrete comparison of the category of 'the enemy' in Mao and Trump's respective discourses would show the essential differences between the two and thus collapse the basis for comparison.
-This abstract equivalence is supported by Fan's assumption that there are no real enemies within a democracy (except perhaps Trump and those who support his 'totalitarian' campaign).
-However, this presents Fan with the problem of explaining the reason for the existence of antagonistic contradictions among the people.
-Her answer, as we have already seen, is that these contradictions are parlor tricks on the part of a ruling elite to further their own interests.
-Her assumption is that the contradictions in society are reflections of the power-struggles of various individuals.
-In this framework the elite rule and social struggles follow the struggle of the elite.
+Any concrete comparison of the category of 'the enemy' in Mao and Trump's respective discourses would show the essential differences between the two and thus erode the basis for comparison.
+Instead, Fan must remain at the level ofabstract equivalence, which is supported by her assumption that, with a (bourgeois) democracy, there are no real enemies (except perhaps Trump and those who support his 'totalitarian' campaign).
+This, however, presents Fan with the problem of explaining the reason for the existence of antagonistic contradictions within society.
+Her answer to this problem is that these contradictions are parlor tricks on the part of a ruling elite to further their own interests.
+She thus assumes that the contradictions in society are reflections of the power-struggles of various individuals.
+In this metaphysical worldview the elite rule and social struggles follow the power struggles of the elite.

 In Fan's view the majority of people cannot grasp this or other abstract concepts and thus are suseptible to being conned by someone like Trump.
-She is quite clear about this, in a statement that once again posits an equivalence between China and the U.S.: 'Abstract principles, which Hillary Clinton has been known to proclaim in China—of human rights and women’s rights—seem less relevant than the practical economic challenges facing the average citizen.'
+She is quite clear about this, 'Abstract principles, which Hillary Clinton has been known to proclaim in China—of human rights and women’s rights—seem less relevant than the practical economic challenges facing the average citizen.'

-This sort of disdain for the average person is dressed up in the aesthetics of intellectualism, but is actually a direct consequence of Fan's assumption that the conflicts in society are reflections of the power-struggles of the elites.
-If the elites rule and people follow, then politics are simply a matter of having a kind a just ruler who will support principles such as 'human rights and women's rights' in the form of proclamations that the average person can then follow.
+This sort of disdain for the average person is dressed up in the aesthetics of intellectualism, but is actually a direct consequence of Fan's assumption that the conflicts in society are reflections of the power-struggles of the ruling elite.
+If the contradictions in society are caused by the contradictions in the minds of the elite, then the best type of government is one in which there is a just ruler who supports principles such as 'human rights and women's rights'.

 This worldview stands in sharp contrast to that of Mao, who called upon party cadre to go live amongst the masses and to concentrate the correct ideas of these masses to carry forward the revolution in China.
 Mao repeatedly struggle against the view of those